History of Geneva in Timeline

 In 1951, the Grand Théâtre de Genève was partly destroyed by a fire.

-1954: Founding of CERN
+1954: Foundation of CERN

-CERN was founded in 1954 as one of Europe's first joint ventures and has developed as the world's largest particle physics laboratory.
+In 1954, CERN was founded as one of Europe's first joint ventures and has developed as the world's largest particle physics laboratory.

 February 1956: Lowest Recorded Temperature